em4bm4lik/Car_Make_Classification/README.md

 - Implements a YOLO11n-based system for detecting and classifying cars currently operating on Pakistani roads.
 - Trained on a comprehensive local dataset to ensure accurate real-time identification.
 - Assigns a persistent ID to each detected vehicle, enabling continuous tracking across a network of high-quality cameras.
-- Logs vehicle movements to a central database and flags any IDs linked to known offenses for investigation.
+- Can be enhanced further to log vehicle movements into a central database and flag any IDs linked to known offenses for investigation.
-- Provides law enforcement with real-time alerts and historical movement data to deter and solve road crimes efficiently.
+- The main purpose being law enforcement with real-time alerts and historical movement data to deter and solve road crimes efficiently.